By the Greymatter Technology, Innovation, and Outreach Team

 Our clients gain meaningful value from our early support for CSMA’s identity fabric layer, including:

-• Improved threat detection, response, and real-time analysis by eliminating silos and gaining real-time capabilities and granular visibility into who’s doing what, where, when, and how for analysis and action.
+• Improve threat detection and response by removing silos.
+Gain real-time visibility into who’s doing what, where, when, and how for faster action.

 In our next blog, we’ll specifically address how Greymatter connects and contributes to CSMA’s centralized policy, posture, and playbook management layer.